|

 Join us for Mary's Mad Science.
 Last year we saw a hair raising effects of a Van de Graaff Generator, a demo of Lenz's law and eddy currents defying gravity, plus a stirling engine running off the heat of hands.
 Who know what Mary has planned for us this year!

-Dot Leather Sewing Basics To Programming Grid
+Leather Sewing Basics

 register (price varies)